foundryvtt/crucible/docs/Character/Skills.md

 | 1    | ??? |
 | 5    | ??? |

-1. Physiker - Specialists in the everpresent laws of the natural world.
+1. **Physiker** - Specialists in the everpresent laws of the natural world.
-2. Alchemist - Specialists in harnessing substances to create miraculous effects.
+2. **Alchemist** - Specialists in harnessing substances to create miraculous effects.
-3. ???
+3. **Tinkerer** - Specialists in the workings of intricate, manufactured objects.

 ## Social Skills